himelys/himelys.github.io/content/project/Auditory_Attention_model.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
-image = "human_speech_ex.png"
+image = ""
 caption = ""

 +++

-In this project, we build .
+In this project, we build auditory attention decoding model based on human brain signal recorded by EEG.
+Currently we have succeeded in building a linear models with more than 80% accuracy in detecting auditory attention of human.
+We are going to improve the trained decoder for real-time auditory attention decoding and try to apply the neural decoder to cognitive hearing aid system and telepresence robot system.